petephilipson/StatisticalModelling/docs/inference 2.md

 \color{red}{\text{Height}_i = \beta_0 + \beta_1 \text{Time}_i + \beta_2 \text{Time}_i^2 + \epsilon_i}
 \]

-for $i = 1, \ldots, 15$.
 This can be done in several ways in `R`.
-We will use the built-in function `poly()` to fit the model - note that this function automatically uses *orthogonal* polynomials which remove the correlations between the powers of the covariate completely, at the cost of interpretation but the gain of model selection.
+We will use the built-in function `poly()` to fit the model - note that this function automatically uses *orthogonal* polynomials which remove the correlations between the powers of the covariate completely.
 Fitting the model in `R`, we use the following commands:

 ``` r